 Database Statistics

-This appendix lists the commands run by Cognizant to gather statistics on the database before commencing performance testing.
+This appendix lists the commands run by CGI to gather statistics on the database before commencing performance testing.
 Note that these commands are for a database with 16 partitions, and where the greatest number of distinct values for current_supp_id, current_dc_id and dist_participant_id in the NDB_MS_EXCEPTIONS view is less than 50.